Overview

 Using Git for web development

-This step explains how to create an SSH key pair on your computer.
-You'll then use this to connect to your DreamHost server.
+This step creates an SSH key pair on your computer.

 - On your local computer, navigate to your user's ~/.ssh directory: